Natalie Brandon is good at finding two things: treasure and trouble.

 From the criminal underworld of the vory v zakone to the biggest unsolved art heist in Canada, journey with the heroes and villains of Natalie’s world as they shape each other’s destinies for generations to come.

 This trailer is tight, you guys.
 I hope you like it!
+Click the picture to watch it.

 For a while, I did a series where every Tuesday, I wrote about a new tiara.
 Who created it, who ordered it, who wore it, what happened to it, and how I’d wear it.
 Sometimes it’s funny, sometimes it’s tragic, sometimes it’s downright bizarre…like that time Princess Stephanie of Belgium patented a chafing dish and it appeared in the NYT above a story about a drunk sailor who thought he saw an island full of pink monkeys.
 I kid you not.
 If you like history, jewelry, or royalty, check it out.
 Someday, I’ll get around to writing more of these.